 My most challenging subjects are people.
 While I adore catching folks in candid moments; staging and posing people is not my forte.
 I think it’s because I’m completely awkward when I’m in front of the camera, so in turn, I feel strange directing others.
 However, with every family photo shoot and event I photograph, I’m gaining more confidence, although it’s certainly an aspect of photography that I’d like to continue to improve upon!

 What type of photography shoots do you look forward to?

 I imagine it’s cliché, but I absolutely love setting my tripod and equipment up to capture sunrises and sunsets.
 I love how, while the landscape may stay the same from day to day, the skies change dramatically depending on the cloud coverage.
-Waking up before dawn and watching the sun rise in a beautiful location is truly a fabulous way to begin the day!
+Waking up before dawn and watching the sunrise in a beautiful location is truly a fabulous way to begin the day!

 How do you keep your photography fresh and how do you stay motivated to keep on learning?

 To keep things fresh I begin with an open mind and observe the space around me with an artistic eye.
 There are times when I mix it up and seek out places or objects that are different from my typical nature and landscape scenes.
-Sometimes I choose locations that at first glance wouldn’t seem to have any artistic value but then I find a neat angle that makes for an interesting shot or I’ll see a dilapidated object with a cool patina and it turns into an unique and unusual image.
+Sometimes I choose locations that at first glance wouldn’t seem to have any artistic value but then I find a neat angle that makes for an interesting shot or I’ll see a dilapidated object with a cool patina and it turns into a unique and unusual image.

 Share with us your favorite image and why.

 This was such a perfect and surreal moment!
 I love how the clouds appear to be moving across the sky as the sunlight beams down to brighten the ancient city of Machu Picchu.
 I was thrilled to capture this amazing scene.

 What is one piece of advice you would like to offer a new photographer just starting out?